 Once a female mosquito is infected, it will continue to carry the virus throughout its life, which lasts one to two months.
 It can also transmit the virus to its offspring, although not systematically.

 Yellow fever begins after an incubation period of three to six days.
-Most cases only cause a mild infection with fever, with slight symptoms common to the majority of viruses: headache, chills, back pain, fatigue, loss of appetite, etc. In these cases, the infection lasts only three to four days.
+Many people do not experience symptoms, but when these do occur, the most common are headache, back pain, loss of appetite, and nausea or vomiting.
+In most cases, symptoms disappear after three to four days.

 Yellow fever is difficult to diagnose, especially during the early stages.
 More severe cases can be confused with severe malaria, leptospirosis, viral hepatitis, other haemorrhagic fevers, infection with other flaviviruses (e.g. dengue fever), and poisoning.